ibm-cloud-docs/codeengine/plan-codeengine.md

 ## When to use an application or a job
 {: #when-app-job}

-Applications and jobs are very similar, in the end, they are both simply running code.
+Applications and jobs are very similar, in the end, they both simply run code.
 However, there are some key aspects to consider when you decide to structure your code as an app or job,

 **Does your code need to respond to an event?**